colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 # Intercepting requests and performing dynamic assembly

-We're finally to the most intersting part, the actual page assembly.
+We're finally to the most interesting part, the actual page assembly.
 Well... not quite.
-We still have to define an auxiliare method for retrieving our cached partials from IndexDB:
+We still have to define an auxiliary method for retrieving our cached partials from IndexDB:

 {% highlight JavaScript %}